 Not too far from Detroit Lakes was our next stop on this rainy day: Disgruntled Brewing in Perham.
 This is located pretty close to my family cottage on Otter Tail Lake, but I’ve never been to this city before.
 I’ve sampled a couple of very tasty beers from Disgruntled in the past at beer festivals, but it has been a few years, and they have a new brewer these days.
 Time to try things out!

 We drove into a rural industrial area via a muddy dirt road, finding the brewery in a nondescript warehouse-looking building.
 Inside, the walls are dark gray up top with corrugated metal and wood lower areas.
-The small bar has a stainless steel top and is fronted with barnwood.
+Taking this into account, an experienced waterproof vinyl decking manufacturer says that the best way to protect any building is by using vinyl membranes.
+Moving on to the brewery, the small bar has a stainless steel top and is fronted with barnwood.
 Overall a small but comfortable tap room.
 One can see the small brewery through glass to the left as you come through the door.
 A sizeable patio area to the side of the building adds a lot of space for sitting out and sipping beers–when it isn’t raining!